 Roche rheumatoid arthritis drug fails to help COVID-19 patients in Italian study

-Roche's rheumatoid arthritis drug Actemra failed to help patients with early-stage COVID-19 pneumonia in an Italian study, researchers reported on Wednesday, but the Swiss drugmaker is testing the medicine in another trial against the illness caused by the new coronavirus.
-In the study, Actemra did not reduce severe respiratory symptoms, intensive care visits, or death any better than standard treatments.
+Roche's rheumatoid arthritis drug Actemra failed to help patients with early-stage COVID-19 pneumonia in an Italian study, the latest instance in which an anti-inflammatory drug has fallen through in a coronavirus trial.
+Despite the setback, the Swiss drugmaker said that it is pressing ahead with testing Actemra in another trial against COVID-19, the disease caused by the new coronavirus.

-The trial, which enrolled 126 patients - about one third of the intended number - was stopped early after an interim analysis found insufficient evidence that the anti-inflammatory medicine was likely to be effective, researchers said in a news release.
-"Although not effective in all patients with COVID-19 pneumonia, it is possible that selected subgroups of patients may have a better response to the drug," the study's administrators said in a statement.
+Actemra did not reduce severe respiratory symptoms, intensive care visits, or death any better than standard treatments, the Italian Medicines Agency (Aifa), Italy's drugs regulator which authorized the study, said in a statement on Wednesday.
+The trial, which enrolled 126 patients, about a third of the intended number, was stopped early after an interim analysis raised doubts about the anti-inflammatory medicine's effectiveness.

+"Although not effective in all patients with COVID-19 pneumonia, it is possible that selected subgroups of patients may have a better response," Aifa said.
+Sales of Actemra jumped 30% in the first quarter, Roche said in April, on hopes it would help in the fight against the new coronavirus.

+Its failure to do so in the Italian study now adds to questions about the role of drugs like Actemra, which are designed to inhibit interleukin-6 (IL-6) proteins associated with dangerous inflammation, in treating COVID-19.
+A similar IL-6 inhibitor, Sanofi and Regeneron's arthritis drug Kevzara, failed in a trial in April to help a group comprised of severely ill and critically ill patients, leading the drugmakers to continue to test high doses of Kevzara only in those considered critically ill with COVID-19.

-Detailed data from the study, which involved 24 medical centers in Italy, will be sent to a scientific journal for publication in the coming days.
-Meanwhile, Roche has completed enrollment of its own Actemra study in patients hospitalized with severe pneumonia caused by COVID-19.
+Detailed data from the Italian Actemra study, which involved 24 medical centres, will be sent to a scientific journal.
+Meanwhile, Roche has completed enrolment of its own Actemra study in patients hospitalized with severe COVID-19 pneumonia.
+That "will provide robust evidence about the benefit/ risk profile", a Roche spokesman said, with data expected in the next few months.

-That study "will provide robust evidence about the benefit/ risk profile" of Actemra in COVID-19 patients, and the company expects to share the data sometime this summer, a Roche spokesman told Reuters in an email.
-Roche in late May also announced plans to study whether combining Actemra with Gilead Sciences Inc's antiviral treatment remdesivir works better against severe COVID-19 pneumonia than remdesivir alone.

-Remdesivir was able to shorten hospital stays of COVID-19 patients in a recent clinical trial.
+Last month Roche also announced plans to study whether combining Actemra with Gilead Sciences Inc's antiviral treatment remdesivir works better against severe COVID-19 pneumonia than remdesivir alone.
+Remdesivir has shortened hospital stays of COVID-19 patients.

 - READ MORE ON: